Krishan7015/Data-structures-and-Algorithms-in-C/README.md

-### 👋 Hello, I'm Krishan
+# 🚀 Krishan's DSA Playground in C

-I'm a beginner coding enthusiast currently learning the core concepts of **C**, **Java**, and **Python**.
-This repository is a collection of my early experiments with **Data Structures and Algorithms (DSA)**, mainly coded in C, based on my learning.
+👋 Hello!
+I'm Krishan, a beginner coding enthusiast exploring the core concepts of **C**, **Java**, and **Python**.
+This repository is a collection of my early experiments with **Data Structures and Algorithms (DSA)**, primarily written in **C**, as I build a strong foundation in problem-solving and programming logic.

+---

-### 📘 What to Expect
+## 📘 What You'll Find Here

-This repo showcases:
+This repo showcases beginner-friendly implementations of:

-- 🔢 **Array Operations** – insertions, deletions, traversals
+### 🔢 Array Operations
+- `arrayinsertion.c` – Insert elements into arrays
+- `arraydelete.c` – Delete elements from arrays
+- `arraytraversalc.c` – Traverse and display array contents
+- `arrayupdation.c` – Update array elements

+### 🔍 Searching Algorithms
-- 🔍 **Searching Algorithms** – linear and binary search
+- `linearsearch.c` – Basic linear search
+- `binarysearch.c` – Binary search with recursion

+### 🧼 Sorting Techniques
-- 🧼 **Sorting Techniques** – bubble sort (more coming soon!)
+- `bubblesort.c` – Bubble sort implementation
-- 📥 **Stacks** – basic push/pop using arrays
+  *(More sorting algorithms coming soon!)*

+### 📥 Stack Operations
+- `stackinput.c` – Push elements onto a stack
+- `stackpop.c` – Pop elements from a stack
+- `stackpeek.c` – Peek at the top element

+### 📦 Queue Operations
+- `enqueue.c` – Basic enqueue logic
+  *(Dequeue and circular queue coming soon!)*

+---

-### 🚀 My Learning Goals
+## 🚀 My Learning Goals

-- Build a strong foundation in C-based DSA
+- Build a strong foundation in **C-based DSA**
-- Learn efficient problem-solving strategies
+- Learn efficient **problem-solving strategies**
-- Progress to advanced structures like linked lists and trees
+- Progress to advanced structures like **linked lists** and **trees**
-- Transition into Java/Python for real-world applications
+- Transition into **Java/Python** for real-world applications
+- Make this repo beginner-friendly and collaborative

+---

-### ⚠️ Note
+## ⚠️ Note

-Since I'm still learning, there may be mistakes or inefficient solutions.
-If you spot one, feel free to open an issue or suggest an improvement—I'd really appreciate the help!
+I'm still learning, so some solutions may be inefficient or contain bugs.
+If you spot any issues or have suggestions, feel free to open an issue or submit a pull request—I'd love your feedback!

+---

-### 🙌 Acknowledgements
+## 🙌 Acknowledgements

 - Learning DSA from [TutorialsPoint](https://www.tutorialspoint.com/data_structures_algorithms/index.htm)

-Thanks for visiting! 😊
+- Thanks for visiting and supporting my journey 😊

+---

+## 📂 Folder Structure (Coming Soon)

+Planning to organize code into folders by topic (Arrays, Stacks, Queues, etc.) for better scalability and readability.

+---

+## 💡 Want to Contribute?

+If you're also learning or want to help improve beginner-friendly DSA code, feel free to fork the repo, suggest changes, or add new examples!